alan-platform/alan-platform.github.io/pages/tutorials/model/2023.4/application-tutorial.md

 If you add an item yourself you'll see radio buttons and a drop-down for choosing states for the added stategroup attributes:
 ![selection boxes](./images_model/004.png)

-As discussed before, for this tutorial we provide migration files for each topic, that you can find in the `_docs/tutorials` folder.

 ## Built-in attribute types
 Our restaurant is more than just a menu.
 We also have `Tables`; let's express that in our model: